BinaryLeo/BinaryLeo/README.md

 Hi there!
 Welcome to my GitHub page!
 I am Leonardo Moura a Brazilian Mobile developer with over 6 yrs of experience building friendly and complex applications for small companies as an independent developer.
 Here you'll find my latest open-source projects.
 Keep In Touch to know more!
 I am currently learning Kotlin and Jetpack Compose.
  - I won two mobile development contests.
- - Published many applications on Google play.
+ - I Published over 6 applications on Play Store by my own.
- - I've built a wide range of successful UI-UX for many projects, including for overseas customers.
+ - I've developed a number of successful ui/ux for Global customers.
 <div>

 ```javascript